 Appealing a Decision

 Appealing an arbitrator’s decision is difficult.
 Case law states that when a court reviews an appeal from arbitration, courts should avoid looking at the facts of the case or the merits of the decision.
-Rather, the court should determine if the arbitrator was fair, biased or even tainted by fraud.
-This is an extremely high standard and the courts most often defer to the arbitrator absent fraud or overt bias.
+Rather, the court should determine if the arbitrator was fair, biased, or even tainted by fraud.
+This is an extremely high standard, and the courts most often defer to the arbitrator absent fraud or overt bias.
 The courts must find that an arbitrator’s decision was so unfair as to be manifestly unreasonable.

 Failure to Comply With Arbitration Award

 When a party fails to follow an arbitration award, the award recipient may take their award to court and seek judicial enforcement.
-Absent any showing of deprivation of due process, the judicial review will generally affirm the award rendered through the arbitration process, and allow for it’s later enforcement.
+Absent any showing of deprivation of due process, the judicial review will generally affirm the award rendered through the arbitration process and allow for its later enforcement.

 If you liked what you read,